 - Be Clear with Your Family: Make sure your family knows that you are setting up the meeting to ensure that your intentions are understood and carried out.

 - Show the Importance: Your family should be made well aware of how important this process is.
-You can, for example, show them some famous examples of an estate plan blunder to illustrate your point.

 You can also plan ahead by creating a list of questions to ask your attorney, including concerns of each family member.
 These guidelines will help make the process of speaking with a professional estate planning attorney run much smoother.